 Yet these visions can be reconciled through judicious elision.
-Emily Lime can describe the late-industrial Williamsburg that existed before the arrival of artists and eccentrics as “an urban wilderness of warehouses and factories,” and the new luxury apartments as “untrue to the spirit of Brooklyn in general and Williamsburg in particular” because in her eyes her pre-lapsarian idyll is both traditional and innovative.
+Emily Lime can describe the late-industrial Williamsburg that existed before the arrival of artists and eccentrics as “an urban wilderness of warehouses and factories,” and the new luxury apartments as “untrue to the spirit of Brooklyn in general and Williamsburg in particular” because in her eyes her prelapsarian idyll is both traditional and innovative.
 Unwilling to accept that she is a gentrifier present as part of larger historical and economic forces (as hinted at by the warehouses and factories she cursorily dismisses), Lime displays a nostalgia for the present, reinforced by the historical present of the narration, that attempts to mythologize her narrow view of neighborhood and arrest historical change.
-As reference to the “wilderness” implies, this is a frontier novel with a colonialist mindset, disguised as a local color picturesque.
+As reference to the “wilderness” implies, this is a frontier novel with a colonialist mindset, disguised as a local-color picturesque.
 Likewise, My Old Man, for all its rambunctiousness, ends conservatively.
-Having had an affair with Block’s father, Kominsky enters therapy admitting, “I violate boundaries because I’m afraid no one will like me if I don’t relate to them sexually.”
-The sexual picturesque is a pathology to be cured; boundaries – between family and friends, whites and blacks, authentic “holdovers” from the seventies and inauthentic hipster newcomers – must be reinforced.
+Having had an affair with Block’s father, Kominsky enters therapy, admitting, “I violate boundaries because I’m afraid no one will like me if I don’t relate to them sexually.”
+The sexual picturesque is a pathology to be cured; boundaries – between family and friends, whites and blacks, authentic “holdovers” from the 1970s and inauthentic hipster newcomers – must be reinforced.
 Once again, a picturesque becomes a frontier novel, differences clearly defined.

 For the sake of argument, this chapter has up to now employed a false dichotomy.
 In truth, picturesque gentrification novels are always to some extent frontier narratives, too; to be more specific, a novel’s implied orientation toward gentrification can be understood by examining the play between these two modes, one of which inclines (often factitiously) toward variety, inclusivity, aestheticization, one toward material difference and exclusivity.
-The relationship between the picturesque and the frontier depends on the stage of gentrification being depicted, as well as narrative point-of-view and texts’ complex mapping of genres.
+The relationship between the picturesque and the frontier depends on the stage of gentrification being depicted, as well as narrative point of view and texts’ complex mapping of genres.
 If one accepts that genres carry ideological use-value, are produced through difference and are inherently unstable, then one can accept their utility in exploring representations of urban landscapes also (re)produced through interactions between competing ideologies and material circumstances.
 According to Suleiman Osman, for example, Brownstone Brooklyn “was neither completely real nor invented” but was “a tectonic cityscape with the architectural and social imprints of multiple economic stages.”
 As the following examples show, gentrified neighborhoods in stories set in Brooklyn, Atlanta and Oakland share this layered character.
 What is especially important is the ways in which different socioeconomic groups seeking versions of authenticity in gentrifying neighborhoods make legible particular features of the landscape in order to distinguish themselves and their neighborhood vision.
 After all: “Authenticity differentiates a person, a product, or a group from its competitors; it confers an aura of moral superiority, a strategic advantage.”
 It is, in Schulman’s terms, a way of masking domination “from the dominant themselves.”